June 11

 The best cookware has stainless, not glass, lids.
 Stainless lids are more durable, easier to store, and can withstand higher oven temperatures.

-Copper Core, like all All-Clad clad cookware, has stainless lids (as shown above).
+Copper Core, like all All-Clad clad cookware, has stainless lids.

-Vented lids are gimmicky, and largely unnecessary for any cooking you do with a lid.
+Vented lids are gimmicky, and largely unnecessary for any cooking.
 A lid should fit snugly, yet lift off easily.
 The handle should be comfortable and easy to grasp.

 If you want a lid that "vacuum" seals, like those found on waterless cookware, you won't find that here.
-However, this, too is gimmicky, and you can achieve similar results with any snugly fitting lid, even if it doesn't provide a vacuum seal.
+However, this, too is gimmicky, and you can achieve similar results with any snugly fitting lid.

 Handles

 Good cookware should have handles made of a durable material like stainless steel.
-Plastic and silicone handles are comfortable, but they wear out long before the pans themselves do.
-So we recommend buying cookware with all metal handles; all All-Clad cookware has stainless steel handles.
+Plastic and silicone handles are comfortable, but they wear out long before the pans themselves.
+So we recommend buying cookware with steel handles; all All-Clad cookware has stainless steel handles.

 Helper handles on the heavier pieces are nice, too: